-Problem Set 1 - Due Friday, April 4, 2014
+Problem Set 1 - Due Friday, April 3, 2015

 Instructions: Read the course-information sheet.
 Remember to acknowledge anyone with whom you discussed problems.
-Recall too that homeworks are due at 10:40 am in the turn-in box in 86 Kemper (in the basement) (or can be turned in on the desk in front of the classroom before lecture begins).
-Late homeworks are not accepted and the first homework is obligatory.
+Recall too that homeworks are due at 10:45 am in the turn-in box in Kemper 2131, and that late homeworks are not accepted.
+This problem set has six problems (don't miss page 2).